10 Unexpected Side Effects Of Peppermint Tea

 2. Lowers Sugar Level

 Peppermint tea can lower the blood sugar levels in the body.
-As a result, this tea might interact with your diabetic drugs.
+A study published in the Food & Function journal determined the effect of salicylic acid-treated peppermint infusions on diabetic rats.
+Researchers found that after 4 weeks, the rats had 25% lower blood sugar levels and 75% higher insulin levels (2).
+This suggests that this tea may interact with your diabetic drugs.
 So, individuals who are diabetic should avoid this tea or only take it after consulting their doctor.

 3. Allergic Reactions